-GreenNew industrial opportunities, such as green steel production represents a new industrial opportunity, may also exist with availability of hydrogen, further expanding export opportunities.
-It complements export hydrogen production centres (if applicable in the scenario).
+Green steel production and other new industrial advancements may contribute to expanded export opportunities with the advent of a hydrogen sector in Australia.
+New industrial opportunities, such as green steel production represents a new industrial opportunity, may also exist with availability of hydrogen, further expanding export opportunities.
+These industrial sector advancements would It-complements export hydrogen production centres (if applicable in the scenario).
 Where relevant, AEMO's input assumptions identify quantities of both hydrogen and electricity consumption for green steel production.

 The, and may include electricity demand from the electric arc furnaces associated with green steel production is.

 If included, these are modelled as an additional baseload to the export-focused electrolysers.